foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_depthwise.rst

 convolution during the function’s execution.
 For more info on supported ReLU types and calculations, see :ref:`relu_prot`.

+This is a MAC-based kernel which implies accumulation.
+See :ref:`quant_accum_infl` for more info on related quantization aspects.
+The Number of accumulation series in terms of above-defined variables is equal to (Hk * Wk).

 Kernels which implement depthwise convolution have the following prototype:

 .. code:: c